 WSU Part of National Climate Change Webinar

-Although the COVID-19 crisis is demanding our attention, Weber State University’s Sustainability Practices and Research Center (SPARC) remains focused on the looming crisis of climate change and how Utahns can make a difference.
+While the COVID-19 crisis has demanded much of our attention over this last year, Weber State University’s Sustainability Practices and Research Center (SPARC) works to also keep attention on the looming issue of climate change and how Utahns can make a difference.

-SPARC, along with WSU’s Environmental Initiatives Committee, will host a statewide live-webcast on climate solutions, April 7 from 5-7 p.m., as part of a nationwide virtual teach-in/discussion event called Solve Climate by 2030.
+SPARC, along with WSU’s Environmental Initiatives Committee and the Olene S. Walker Institute of Politics & Public Service, will host a statewide live-webcast on climate solutions, April 7 from 4-5:30 p.m., as part of a nationwide and global dialog event called Solve Climate by 2030.

 “We will focus on what Utahns can do to help improve our future in the face of climate change,” said Alice Mulder, SPARC director.
-“We want to translate the solutions identified by the state experts to actions we can each take on the ground.
-This next decade is our window to make a significant difference in reducing the impacts of our changing climate.”
+“We want to translate the solutions identified by state experts to next steps we can each take on the ground.
+Time is short for us to make a significant difference in reducing the impacts of our changing climate.”

-COVID-19 has shown how fragile our health and economic systems are in the face of extreme events.
-Our best climate scientists have also told us clearly that, unchecked, climate change will turn our lives into a series of extreme events around the world.
+COVID-19 has shown how fragile our health and economic systems are in the face of extreme events and how vulnerable communities are disproportionately impacted by them.
+Mulder said it is important to remember the best climate scientists have told us clearly that unchecked, climate change will turn our lives into a series of extreme events around the world.
 There is still time to change that future.

 Weber State’s webinar will begin with a short presentation from Bard College followed by a Utah-focused panel presentation and community discussion.